Guide, Updated 15 May 2026

 The honest size of the second-attempt lift

 A 0.7 percentage point lift between first attempt (48.9%) and second attempt (49.6%) is a real signal across the millions of tests the DVSA conducts each year, but it is much smaller than learners expect.
 The Reddit shorthand that second-timers "almost always pass" is wrong in the data.
 About half the candidates who failed once will fail again.
-The retake is not a free pass, it is a second chance with the same odds plus whatever you have learned from the first marking sheet.
+The retake is not a free pass, it is a second chance with the same odds plus whatever you have learnt from the first marking sheet.

 For context on what the lift is worth: the gap between 17-year-old first attempts (60.75% in the cohort-by-cohort breakdown on /research/pass-rate-by-age) and 30-plus first attempts (around 41%) is roughly 20 percentage points.
 Age and accumulated learning hours move the needle far more than the simple fact of being on attempt two.
 A 19-year-old on their second try is still passing at a higher rate than a 30-year-old on their first.